 Ss John and Paul (Italian: Giovanni e Paolo) are not be confused with the famous apostles of the same name – John the beloved disciple and Paul, the apostle of the Gentiles.
-These two brothers were said to have been martyred in Rome on 26th June under Julian the Apostate (361–3).
+Todays feast is of two third century brothers were said to have been martyred in Rome on 26th June under Julian the Apostate (361–3).

 According to their Acta, which are legendary and perhaps not very reliable historically, John and Paul were brothers, employed as eunuchs of Constantina, daughter of Constantine the Great, and became acquainted with a certain Gallicanus, who built a church in Ostia.
 At the command of Julian the Apostate, they were beheaded secretly by Terentianus in the rooms of their own house on the Caelian Hill (362 AD), where they were buried and a church was subsequently erected.
 A second opinion would date their martyrdom earlier in the reign of Diocletian (304 AD), as the martyrdoms of Julian took place not in Rome, but mainly in the East.